-- Certificate of Principal (Form 2-12/2-13) (to be completed by the principal you are leaving)
+- Certificate of Principal (Form 2-12/2-13) or Principal Certification through the Lawyer Portal (to be completed by the principal you are leaving)

 Termination of Articles

-A request to terminate articles must be made in writing to the Law Society of Alberta.
+A request to terminate articles must be made in writing to the Law Society of Alberta and should include an effective date of termination.
 There is no formal application form.

-If the principal and student-at-law jointly apply for termination, the Executive Director/Delegate of the Law Society can grant the application.
-This application must be signed by both the principal and student-at-law.
+If the principal and student-at-law jointly apply for termination, the Executive Director/Delegate of the Law Society may grant an application.
+To apply for a joint termination of articles, please submit a letter of termination signed by both the principal and student-at-law.
 If the principal and student-at-law are unable to jointly apply, the application will still be considered by the Executive Director/Delegate (Rule 57.3).

 Advice During Articles